bfirsh/rrun/README.md

 rrun rsyncs the current directory then runs a command over ssh.

-This seems to be a really common pattern, and I was surprised to find there isn't a good solution to doing this.
+This seems to be a really common pattern, and I was surprised to find there isn't a good solution for this.
 So, here's a ridiculously simple shell script.

 It works a bit like this: